Corbett · Central Highlands

 - Beinn a' Chuallaich is rated 2/5 (moderate) on the OutdoorSCOT scale.
 The standard route covers about 11km with 750m of ascent and takes most walkers 3-5 hours.
 Terrain: Heather and grass throughout — drier than many central Highland hills thanks to the Rannoch rain shadow.

-- Where do I park for Beinn a' Chuallaich?
+- Where should I park to climb Beinn a' Chuallaich?

-- Standard parking is at NN664593 near Perth.
+- Standard parking is at NN664593.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Beinn a' Chuallaich?
+- When should I climb Beinn a' Chuallaich?

 - The standard good-weather months for Beinn a' Chuallaich are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.